- Home

 Following approval by the Fire Marshal and the Zoning/Building inspectors, a Certificate of Occupancy will be issued.
 The Certificate of Occupancy is mailed to the Property Owner.

-Copies ($5 each) of the Certificate of Occupancy are available by submitting a Maryland Public Information Act (MPIA) request form.
+Copies of the Certificate of Occupancy are available for a fee by submitting a Maryland Public Information Act (MPIA) request form.

 A change in the use, name or owner requires filing a new Use and Occupancy Permit.